autodistill/autodistill/docs/base_models/seggpt.md

 # SegGPT

-[SegGPT](https://github.com/baaivision/Painter/tree/main/SegGPT) is a transformer-based few-shot semantic segmentation model developed by [BAAI Vision](https://github.com/baaivision).
+[SegGPT](https://github.com/baaivision/Painter/tree/main/SegGPT) is a transformer-based, few-shot semantic segmentation model developed by [BAAI Vision](https://github.com/baaivision).

 This model performs well on task-specific segmentation tasks when given a few labeled images from which to learn features about the objects you want to identify.

 ## Installation

-To use SegGPT with autodistill, you need to install the following dependency:
+To use SegGPT with Autodistill, you need to install the following dependency:

 ```bash
 pip3 install autodistill-seggpt